SeVeNDuS/wordfilter/README.md

 // add new words
 wordfilter.addWords(['zebra','elephant']);
-wordfilter.blacklisted('this string has zebra in it'); // "true"
+wordfilter.blacklisted('this string has zebra in it'); // "true" wordfilter.sanitize('this string has zebra in it'); // "this string has ***** in it" wordfilter.sanitize('this string has zebra in it', 'BW'); // "this string has BW in it"

 // remove a word
 wordfilter.removeWord('zebra');
-wordfilter.blacklisted('this string has zebra in it'); // "false"
+wordfilter.blacklisted('this string has zebra in it'); // "false" wordfilter.sanitize('this string has zebra in it'); // "this string has zebra in it"
 ```

 Or with Python: